College of Letters & Science

 A course is said to "overlap" with another course when it repeats some or all of the instructional content of the other course, but is assigned a different course number.
 Courses may overlap totally or partially, depending on their level, breadth, and/or applicability to degree requirements.
 The two courses combined cannot exceed the maximum credits for which either of the two is offered.
 Credit for overlapping courses will be adjusted in DARS.

 It is expected that every student will be present at all classes.
-Students are required to be present at the opening of the semester and to remain until the work of the semester is completed.
+Students are required to be present at the opening of the semester and to remain until the work of the semester (which includes the final examination period) is completed.
 Note that any excused or unexcused absences may have a negative impact on a student's final grade in a course.
+See What is the class attendance policy for students at UW–Madison? for more details.

 The College of Letters & Science recognizes that some courses which meet general degree requirements (e.g., language, math, ESL) require prior knowledge in that subject.
 For purposes of distinguishing between necessary prerequisites and electives, course work that is regarded as prerequisite to courses meeting general degree requirements is considered "necessary" and not purely elective.

-Students are classisfied by year according to the number of credits and grade points they have earned:
+Students are classified by year according to the number of credits and grade points they have earned:

 Freshman: fewer than 24 credits